vah7id/drum-randomizer/README.md

 ### As a Musician
-If you are musician you can contribute to this project by importing new sounds dataset which could be recorded one-shot sounds or your studio!
+If you are musician you can contribute to this project by importing new sounds dataset which could be recorded one-shot sounds!
 [Report bugs or issues](https://github.com/vah7id/drum-randomizer/issues)